photo of strawberry tiramisu slice showing interior crumbs and layers

 Orange Liqueur

-In a pinch, you can substitute the orange liqueur with 2 Tablespoons of freshly squeezed orange juice and ½ teaspoon pure vanilla extract OR orange extract.
+If you don’t want to use alcohol, you can substitute the orange liqueur with 2 Tablespoons of freshly squeezed orange juice and ½ teaspoon pure vanilla extract OR orange extract.

 Pasteurized Eggs